awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 + `hello_world_2020_12_15_17_0.log` – An older log file for the Hello World application\.
 Default: `componentName\\w*.log`, where *componentName* is the name of the component for this log configuration\.
 `diskSpaceLimit`  <a name="log-manager-component-configuration-component-disk-space-limit"></a>
 \(Optional\) The maximum total size of all log files for this component, in the unit you specify in `diskSpaceLimitUnit`\.
-After the total size of this component's log files exceeds this maximum total size, the AWS IoT Greengrass Core software deletes the oldest log files\.
+After the total size of this component's log files exceeds this maximum total size, the AWS IoT Greengrass Core software deletes this component's oldest log files\.
+This parameter is related to the [log size limit](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-system-logs-limit) parameter \(`totalLogsSizeKB`\) of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
+The AWS IoT Greengrass Core software uses the minimum of the two values as the maximum total log size for this component\.
 `diskSpaceLimitUnit`  <a name="log-manager-component-configuration-disk-space-limit-unit"></a>
 \(Optional\) The unit for the `diskSpaceLimit`\.
 Choose from the following options:
 + `KB` – kilobytes